 What Are Dental Implants?

 Dental implants are used as a substitute for the actual tooth root.
 In practice, this means implementation of an accordingly shaped titanium post where the original tooth root once stood.
-Over time, the titanium implant organically fuses to the jaw bone thus becoming a genuine alternative for the tooth root.
+Over time, the titanium dental implant organically fuses to the jaw bone thus becoming a genuine alternative for the tooth root.

-Once the implant is fused to the bone, the dentist will install a connector, known as the abutment.
+Once the dental implant is fused to the bone, the dentist will install a connector, known as the abutment.
 The abutment is placed upon the dental implant to serve as a platform for the crown.
 At this stage of the procedure is carried out, the dentist will install a regular crown.